matzew/aerogear-ios/API.md

     // change the title of the previous project 'object':
     [projectEntity setValue:@"Hello Update World!" forKey:@"title"];

-    // and now udpdate it on the server
+    // and now update it on the server
     [projects save:projectEntity success:^(id responseObject) {
 	    // LOG the JSON response, returned from the server:
         NSLog(@"UPDATE RESPONSE\n%@", [responseObject description]);